 What exactly will you do during the operation?

-There are two big categories of surgeries that we do: decompressing the nerves if the pain that we’re trying to eliminate is related to their compression; and stabilizing the spine, when it’s required, which consists of placing hardware into bony elements of the spine to keep them stable and to achieve healing.
+There are two big categories or types of spine surgery that we do: decompressing the nerves if the pain that we’re trying to eliminate is related to their compression; and stabilizing the spine, when it’s required, which consists of placing hardware into bony elements of the spine to keep them stable and to achieve healing.
 Our surgeries are often a combination of those two categories.

 How long will the surgery last?